breakthroughandrewkundinger/coursera_GettingAndCleaningData/README.md

 2. Put run_analysis.R in the parent folder of UCI HAR Dataset, then set it as your working directory using setwd() function in RStudio.

-3. Copy paste the code in the run_analysis.R file listed on this page and paste into a new script.
+3. Copy  the code in the run_analysis.R file listed on this page and paste into a new script in R Studio.
 Select all (control + a) and then press run.
+For the script, see: = https://github.com/breakthroughandrewkundinger/coursera_GettingAndCleaningData/blob/master/run_analysis.R

 4. After loading the file, the tidy_data.txt file will appear in your working directory location.